50Wliu/three.github.io/_posts/2016-10-10-Virtual-Linux-Windows.md

 Arch Linux will be the OS of choice given it's lightweight and customizable.
 We don't want to be weighed down by a graphical interface, for example.
-If your having trouble with the installation, consult the [installation guide](https://wiki.archlinux.org/index.php/installation_guide).
+If your having trouble with the installation, consult the official [installation guide](https://wiki.archlinux.org/index.php/installation_guide).

 Arch Linux gets a bad rap for not being beginner-friendly, but once installed